-Essity's President and CEO is responsible for and manages the day-to-day administration of the Group and follows the Board's guidelines and instructions.
-The President is supported by the Executive Management Team, see pages 64-65, the work of which is led by the President.
+Essity's President and CEO is responsible for the day-to-day administration of the Group and follows the Board's guidelines and instructions.
+The President is supported by the Executive Management Team, see pages 70-71, the work of which is led by the President.
 The Executive Management Team comprises the President, five Group Function Senior Vice Presidents, four Business Unit Presidents and the Presidents of the three global units.
-The working procedures for the Board of Directors
+The Executive Management Team holds regular meetings